singularian/mdencode/docs/mdzip.md

 # MDzip Test

-The MDzip modulus provides a commandline modulus scan with the hash context list.
+The MDzip provides a commandline modulus test scan with the hash context list.
+It generates a random byte block n-bytes or can use a hex or decimal byte block of n-bytes.
+It also can use a N-bit modulus and a hash list and signature key as well as the thread number and then runs a modulus scan and compares results.
+If the byte blocks match the modulus scan result is a success.

 path: github.com/singularian/mdencode/code/testdecode/cmd/decoderRandomTestHC.go